Henriette Melchiors Stiftelse: Architecture

-The building is constructed ib brick with three storeys over a walk-out basement.
-The longer facade on Naboløs is give bays one while the shorter one on Snaregade is just three bays long.
+The building is constructed is brick with three storeys over a walk-out basement.
+The longer facade on Naboløs is five bays long while the shorter one on Snaregade is just three bays long.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
 It is plastered and painted in a pale grey colour with white decorative details.
 The belt course above the ground floor features a stucco frieze with alternating palmette and putto motifs.
-Yje froeze dates from the adaption of the building in 1940.
-The main entrance in the bay furthest to the right in Naboløs is raised seven granite septs from the street level.
-The hood mould with flo0ral decorations date from the is also from the 1849 renovation.
-The wider windows on the corner chamfer is accented by more substantial window frames and sills.
+The frieze dates from the adaption of the building in 1940.
+The main entrance in the bay furthest to the right in Naboløs is raised seven granite steps from the street level.
+The hood mould with floral decorations is also from the 1849 renovation.
+The wider windows on the corner chamfer are accented by more substantial window frames and sills.
 The facade is finished by a dentillated cornice.
 The facade on Snaregade is crowned by an arch-headed wall dormer.
 It was originally topped by a gilded case.